Ji-Rath/ProjectScare/README.md

 - as a bonus, the player forgot their favorite toy at the other side of the house and must retrieve it
 - bad ending - player dies rip
 - good ending - all lights are off and stuffed animal is retrieved, player sleeps well
+- Certain areas will trigger events that will slowly reveal the player's past.

 ## Random scare events
 - As the player is turning off the lights, a random light may turn back on..maybe red.
 An object may be in the middle of the room (like a monster?).
 Shortly after, the light will go back to normal